elinevich/k8s_gataway/theses.md

 Route resources define protocol-specific rules for mapping requests from a Gateway to Kubernetes Services.
 It includes resources like HTTPRoute, TLSRoute, TCPRoute, UDPRoute, GRPCRoute.

+## 5. From theory to practice.
+Prerequisites

-5. Еhis is practise part, which shows how to deploy Gateway API, using Contour, GKE and NGINX implementations.
+This is practise part, which shows how to deploy Gateway API, using Contour, GKE and NGINX implementations.

 The Gateway API is supported by many projects.
 But in this article I will show, how to deploy Kubernetes API Gataway resources, using  implementations and integrators of the Contour, the NGINX Kubernetes Gateway and recently released - the Google Kubernetes Engine.
-5.1 Deploying the demo with the Contour Gateway API
+### 5.1 Deploying the demo with the Contour Gateway API

 ```
 CODE PART
 ```

-5.2 Deploying the demo with the GKE Gateway API
+### 5.2 Deploying the demo with the GKE Gateway API

 ```
 CODE PART
 ```

-5.3 Deploying the demo with the NGINX Kubernetes Gateway
+### 5.3 Deploying the demo with the NGINX Kubernetes Gateway

 ```
 CODE PART
 ```

-6. This part contains the main conclusions.
+## 6. This part contains the main conclusions.

 ### Сonclusions